acg/iocopy/talk/slides/implementation-csource.md

 # Implementation #

-Not obfuscated C per se ....
-Stats:
+Not obfuscated C per se...
+Some stats:

 * 8 lines of #includes (boo...)
 * 8 lines of argument processing and setup